YunluZhu/SAMPL-Zhu-et-al-2023/README.md

-# Vertical Fish Analysis (Python ver.)
+# SAMPL Analysis and Visualization

-Code related to Zhu Y, et. al, 2023.
-Scalable Apparatus to Measure Posture and Locomotion (SAMPL)
+Code related to "Zhu Y, et. al, 2023.
+Scalable Apparatus to Measure Posture and Locomotion (SAMPL)"

 This code is for analysis and visualization of SAMPL data.

 ## Version notes

-Analysis code ver: v5.0.221215
+Analysis code ver: v5.0.221215.
 Plotting code ver: v5.0.221215

 ## Requirements

-Build with Python3.8.
-See `environment.yml` for required packages.
+Build with Python 3.10.4.
+See `environment.yml` for a complete list of packages.
+Below is a list of required packages:

+- astropy=5.1
+- pandas=1.4.4
+- pytables=3.7.0
+- matplotlib=3.5.2
+- numpy=1.23.3
+- scipy=1.9.1
+- seaborn=0.12.0
+- tqdm=4.64.1
+- scikit-learn=1.1.1

 ## Usage